Tylercbryan/PlayingForKeeps/README.md

-This project was started out for a Java 244 class with the object of "creating a scene with a change".
+This project was started out for a Java 244 final class project with the object of "creating a scene with a change".
 I quickly got absorbed into the project and decided to turn it into a full functioning game.
 It plays as a simple Rock, Paper, Scissors game - best of 3.
 There are win-streak watches the player can win to add replayability.
 First they appear on their arm, then collecting crumpled on the floor if the streak continues.